t3kt/tctrl-max/docs/components.md

 | `loadvalue` | Loads the parameter value from the global state dict, if available.

 #### Initialize dictionary structure
+The initialization dictionary passed into tctrl-param-core corresponds to either a tctrl ParamSpec or ParamPart node.

 | Key | Equivalent input message | Notes |
 | --- | ------------------------ | ----------- |
 | `path` | `setpath` |